megabaks/kernel-cleaner/README.md

 Features:

-1.Kernel name independent ( hello, eclean-kernel :3 ).
+1.Kernel name independent ( hello, eclean-kernel :3 )
+.
 2.Correct work with EXTRAVERSION
+.

-3.Can ignore custom files and directories.
+3.Can ignore custom files and directories
+.

-4.Can force remove custom files and directories.
+4.Can force remove custom files and directories
+.